 - Game Design Initiative

-The Cornell University Department of Computer Science (CS) in the college of Computing and Information Science (CIS) has tenure track and tenured faculty positions available at the Cornell Tech campus in New York City.
-The department is ranked among the top computer science departments in the country.
+The Cornell University Department of Computer Science (CS) in the Cornell Bowers College of Computing and Information Science (Bowers CIS) has tenure-track and tenured faculty positions available at the Cornell Tech campus in New York City.
+Cornell CS is ranked among the top computer science departments in the country.
 Applications are welcome from all areas of computer science and related fields.
 We especially welcome applicants whose scholarship and service further the department's goals around diversity and inclusion.

-Faculty hired in these positions at Cornell Tech will be within the Department of Computer Science, which spans the Ithaca and New York City campuses, but their teaching and research will be based in New York City.
+Faculty hired in these positions at Cornell Tech will be members of the Department of Computer Science, which spans the Ithaca and New York City campuses.
+Their teaching and research will be based in New York City.
 This search also includes Cornell faculty positions that are part of the Jacobs Technion-Cornell Institute at Cornell Tech, a joint academic venture between Cornell and the Technion – Israel Institute of Technology.
-A separate application is needed to be considered for a position at the Ithaca campus; please visit our website (http://www.cs.cornell.edu/information/jobpostings) for further information about the Ithaca application.
+A separate application is needed to be considered for a Computer Science position at the Ithaca campus; please visit the website http://www.cs.cornell.edu/information/jobpostings for further information about the Ithaca application process.

 Inquiries about your application may be directed to email@example.com.